AdobeXD/plugin-samples/tutorials/how-to-migrate-from-modal-to-panel/index.md

 ## Development Steps

 We are going to take a look at a sample plugin that lets users increase the width and height of the selected rectangle by inputing pixel values in the UI.
-As you can imagine, this plugin would make the process more efficient if it were a panel plugin.
+As you can imagine, this process would be more efficient for the user if the plugin provided UI in a panel.

-Let's what this plugin will look like before and after:
+Let's see what this plugin will look like before and after:

 **As a modal**